Sales Forecast Accuracy Benchmarks (Quick Answer)

 According to Gartner, only 45% of sales leaders have high confidence in their organization's forecast accuracy.
 SiriusDecisions and Forrester report that 79% of sales organizations miss their forecast by more than 10%, with only 21% landing within a ±10% tolerance.
 The Optifai B2B SaaS Pipeline Benchmark (approximately 900 organizations) shows median companies operating at ±15–25% variance, with top-performing companies at ±5–10% and struggling organizations at ±30% or worse.

-Stage-specific targets from the Ven.studio 2026 RevOps Benchmark provide a practical reference for growth-stage B2B SaaS:
+Stage-specific targets from the Ven.studio 2026 RevOps Benchmark provide a practical reference for growth-stage B2B SaaS.
+Series A and Series B companies face different improvement paths — the controls required to close the gap differ meaningfully by stage.

 Stage Accuracy Target Typical Real-World Band WMAPE Target